Sunrise Foundation Endowment Fund

 “Eastwoodhill doesn’t receive government funding.
 As such we are reliant on the generosity of donors and fundraising is a constant challenge for us.
 We truly appreciate the generosity of these donors that has enabled the establishment of our new endowment fund at Sunrise.”

-Curator Dan Haliday has the huge task of keeping Eastwoodhill running today, but he says that it is just as vital to secure the arboretum’s future for tomorrow.
+Assistant Curator Dan Taylor has the huge task of keeping Eastwoodhill running today, but he understands that it is just as vital to secure the arboretum’s future for tomorrow.

 “This partnership with Sunrise will help to secure Eastwoodhill’s legacy for generations to come.”